BYU-ITC-344/byu-itc-344.github.io/lab-2/index.md

 * [Click here to download the write up template in MS Word .docx format](Lab-2-writeup-template.docx){: download}
 * <a href="Lab-2-writeup-template.md" download>Click here to download the write up template in MarkDown format</a>.

+{% comment %}
+(This is a Jekyll / Liquid comment.
+Straight MarkDown will still include the note. - and that's OK.)

+GitHub Pages includes the

+{% endcomment %}

 Regardless of which template you use, **Please submit your writeup in .pdf format!**

 There are many ways to convert from MarkDown to PDF including some online tools.
 Among the most convenient is the [yzane Markdown PDF Add-In for VS Code](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf).